How-to·Mar 1, 2026·8 min read

 • Loan application reviews at banks and credit unions

-• KYC and onboarding document checks in regulated industries
+• KYC and onboarding document checks at NBFCs and fintechs

-The core components are always the same: a document arrives, it gets checked against some criteria, one or more reviewers make a decision, and that decision triggers the next step.
+The core components are always the same: a document arrives, it gets read and analysed against your criteria, one or more reviewers make a decision, and that decision triggers the next step.

 The Five Stages of a Document Approval Workflow